 Inpatient Vicodin Detox in a Rehab Setting

 When you seek inpatient treatment for Vicodin addiction at Cliffside Malibu, it is our goal to make the detox process as quick and painless as possible.
 Our detox process is not one-size-fits-all.
 Instead, our physicians work with you one-on-one to create a personalized treatment regimen that will take into account all substances you are using, whether it is solely Vicodin or a combination of drugs from which you want to detox, how long you have been using and how much of each substance you use.

 Vicodin shares commonalities with many other addictive substances, and slowly lowering the amount of a substance you take can be the key to successful detoxification and rehab.
 With that in mind, your detox process may involve the use of short-term, highly-controlled doses of an opiate to help you slowly ween off Vicodin, which can help control symptoms.
 Other medications may be administered to help control the more unpleasant symptoms of withdrawal, including the muscle aches, nausea and vomiting.

 For more severe cases of addiction, you may be given anesthetics to put you out for a short time, which allows you to “sleep off” the worst period of the detox process.
 This keeps withdrawal symptoms at an absolute minimum, decreasing pain and increasing the chances of successful detoxification.

 Vicodin is highly-addictive and can be one of the most difficult drugs to quit using due to its ability to reduce pain and relax you.
-The sooner you stop using Vicodin after you begin to develop an addiction to the substance, the easier it is to quit and the less damage will be done to your body.
+The sooner you stop using Vicodin after you begin to develop a person with substance use disorderion to the substance, the easier it is to quit and the less damage will be done to your body.
 The detox process is just the first step in eliminating your addiction, and we want to make sure that it is comfortable enough that you will take the next steps in your rehabilitation in order live a long, happy life free of addiction.